Get to grip with the important bits

 What fees will I be charged if I miss a payment?

-We will charge a one-off £15 late payment fee if you do not pay us on the agreed date for settlement.
+There’s a one-off £15 late payment fee if you do not pay us on the agreed date for settlement.
 You will also continue to incur a finance fee, based on your personal daily fee, for each day you are late until you’ve paid us in full.

 Is my use of Invoice Finance confidential?